 Coastal Management Programs are developed in close collaboration/consultation with the community, a key output of the stage 1 scoping studies being a stakeholder and community engagement plan.

-To ensure the Coastal Management Programs reflect the values and preferences of our community during phase one consultation we are inviting the community to:
+To ensure the Coastal Management Programs reflect the values and preferences of our community during phase one consultation we invited the community to complete the waterways and coastline survey which was open until 15 June 2021.

 - register to stay updated